-Yeah… we’re all unfortunately familiar with ’emotional eating.’
+Yeah… most of us are familiar with ’emotional eating.’

 But what about positive emotional eating?